 Jim West, PGA Director of Golf Operations

 Jim West, PGA is the Director of Golf Operations at Tellico Village.
 Jim has been with Tellico Village since December of 2002 and is responsible for all aspects of the golf experience including pro shop operations, golf course maintenance operations and golf marketing.
-Jim also oversees the food service operation at The Links at Kahite.
-Jim’s direct reports include the golf professional staff, the head golf course superintendents at each course and the food & beverage manager at The Links at Kahite.
+Jim’s direct reports include the golf professional staff and the head golf course superintendents at each course.

 - 2014 Tennessee Section PGA Golf Professional of the Year – the highest honor the PGA of America bestows on a working Club Professional whose total contributions to the game best exemplify the complete PGA Professional.

-- 2015 Tennessee Section PGA Horton Smith Award for contributions to educational programs.
+- 2015 & 2016 Tennessee Section PGA Horton Smith Award – for continuing contributions to developing and enhancing educational programs.

 Jeff Harrington, PGA